rei/rei-cedar-docs/docs/foundation/tokens/README.md

 - **Mode:** Defines tokens based on themes, such as a dark or light background

 ### Examples
-The below tables for a token naming structure show that levels will be skipped when not used.
+The below tables for the naming structure show that levels will be skipped when not used.

 #### color-text-link-lightmode
 <table>